indradhanush/indradhanush.github.io/_posts/blog/2024-10-04-TIL-mysql-upsert-returns-2-rows-affected.md

 While, Postgres on the other hand will return 1 rows affected as the result.
 While I still find it counter-intuitive, my best guess as to why MySQL chose to do this way is that the authors possibly wanted to provide an API to the consumer to distinguish between an `INSERT` and `UPDATE` operation.

 **P.S.:** If you made it this far - thank you for reading but another little tidbit is that you can also run `select row_count()` immediately after a query to get this number.
-But if you run it again the result will be `-1`, since its updated after each query.
+But if you run it again the result will be `-1`, since it's updated after each query.
 And we've just run a new query in itself with `select row_count()` which affects no rows at all.

 **P.P.S:** Technically it's a Last-Week-I-Learned but I didn't have the time to blog about it then.